hakavlad/tird/docs/MANPAGE.md

 - It is **hidden** because it is impossible to distinguish between random container data and cryptoblob data, as well as to determine the location of written cryptoblobs without knowing the positions and keys.
 - It is **headerless** because containers do not contain any headers; all data about cryptoblob locations must be stored separately by the user.
 - The starting position of the cryptoblob in the container is **user-defined**, and the **user must** store both the starting and ending positions separately from the container.
-This is why this "file system" is called a **user-driven file system**.
+This is why it is called a **user-driven file system**.

 Any file, disk, or partition larger than ~1 KiB can be a valid container.
 Cryptoblobs can be embedded into any area.